Pranav-Balakumar/cybersec/working/3-certs.md

              29:35:66:43
     cyber%

-Identify the difference between CSR and Certificate.
+Question: Identify the difference between CSR and Certificate.

 ##	Extensions
 You can add extensions to the certificate.
 A common extension is